When can I get a coronavirus vaccine? - KESQ

 Potentially, the same thing could happen the following week with Moderna’s vaccine.

 Pfizer and Moderna started making vaccine even while they were still testing it and between them plan to have 40 million doses for the US market by the end of December.
-Each vaccine needs two doses, given three to four weeks apart, so in theory, while 40 million doses could only fully vaccinate 20 million people, it could get 40 million people started.
+Each vaccine needs two doses, given three to four weeks apart.

+But it’s not all ready to go.
+“To give you a sense of numbers: The first week’s allocations for the two vaccines with data submitted to the FDA are approximately 6.4 million doses of Pfizer and 12.5 million doses of Moderna,” Health and Human Services Secretary Alex Azar said December 3.
+“We’ll send half of those doses initially to ensure that the second dose requirements are available, 21 and 28 days later.”

 January